capactio/dashboard/README.md

 # Dashboard

-> **🚧 UNDER CONSTRUCTION:** This project is in an early stage.
-In the near future, Dashboard will be provided as a part of Capact installation.

 ## Overview

 Dashboard is a general purpose, web-based UI for Capact cluster.
 It allows users to manage Capact resources running in the target cluster.
 It is an official alternative for [CLI](https://capact.io/docs/cli/getting-started).